-When you complete a BAS statement you are essentially reporting the GST you’ve collected on your sales minus any that you’ve paid on your purchases, with the difference being your refund or what you owe to the ATO.
+When you complete a BAS form you are essentially reporting the goods and services tax amount you’ve collected on your sales minus any that you’ve paid on your purchases, with the difference being your refund or what you owe to the ATO.

-Your BAS can also include PAYG withholding and instalments, wine equalisation, fuel tax credit and fringe benefit tax if these apply to your business.
+Your BAS can also include PAYG withholding and instalments, wine equalisation tax, fuel tax credit and fringe benefit tax if these apply to your business.

-If your business is registered for GST you need to lodge a BAS.
+If your small business is registered for GST you need to lodge a Business Activity Statement.

 You must register for GST if:

-- Your non-profit organisation has a GST turnover of $150,000 per year or more
+- Your non-profit organisation has a GST turnover of $150,000 or more per financial year

 - You are a taxi driver and ride-sharing driver no matter what your turnover is